hosseinb1111/daily-boost/README.md

 Content changes use a small transition rather than heavy animation.
 Animations can also be disabled from Settings.

+### 📳 Haptic feedback

+Supported devices can provide a tiny vibration when actions are triggered.

 ### ⌨️ Keyboard shortcuts

 | Key | Action |